 Journey around 2 hours to the base of the famous Mount Fuji.
-Head up Fuji's 5th Station for spectacular mountain vistas, please note it is only possible to reach the 5th station if weather permits.
-If the 5th Station is closed, the Fuji San World Heritage Centre (formerly Fuji Visitor Centre) will be visited instead.
-Continue to the Hakone area and take a cruise on tranquil Lake Ashi before taking the Komagatake cable car for spectacular views of Mount Fuji and the lake below (weather permitting).
+Head up Fuji's 5th Station for spectacular mountain vistas (weather permitting).

+If the 5th Station is closed as the result of local weather conditions, your guide will take you to the Fuji World Heritage Centre instead.

+Continue to the Hakone area and take a cruise on tranquil Lake Ashi before taking the Komagatake Ropeway cable car for spectacular views of Mount Fuji and the lake below (weather permitting).
 Return to Tokyo.